rsmith-nl/stltools/README.rst

 Requirments
 -----------

-These programs require Python 3.6 or later, on an equivalent pypy3.
+These programs require Python 3.6 or later.

+The releases from the “master” branch also require numpy.
+The code on the “pypy” branch does not use numpy.

 stl2pov